How I created a (soon-to-be-bestselling) card deck...

 The reward of giving yourself fully to the creative process

-And then, suddenly, one day during one of our two-hour studio sessions, I was messing around with one of my spreadsheets and an idea suddenly burbled up inside me.
+And then, suddenly, one day during a two-hour studio session, I was messing around with one of my spreadsheets and an idea suddenly burbled up inside me.

 I thought, "Huh."